 - observe how they feel about the expressions of gratitude.

-Students make a gratitude jar to bring home for the family to fill with things they are grateful for.
+Children make a gratitude jar to bring home for the family to fill with things they are grateful for.

-Ask the students to brainstorm, "What are some things we say thank you for?"
+Brainstorm, "What are some things we say thank you for?"

 Define gratitude as a state of being thankful.
 Tell them to close their eyes and meditate for 15 seconds on a time they felt thankful, or gratitude.
 After 15 seconds, ask them what it feels like when they feel gratitude.
 They may say, "happy, peaceful, love, or friendly."

-Tell the students that scientists have shown that feeling gratitude makes us happy because it reminds us that there are good things in the world.
+Say that scientists have shown that feeling gratitude makes us happy because it reminds us that there are good things in the world.
 Say, "We are going to use this information about gratitude to make someone else happy."

-Give each student a container they will use as a gratitude jar.
+Give each child a container they will use as a gratitude jar.
 They may use classroom scraps and art materials to decorate their jar.
 Give them each a label (handout below) to write their name on.
 Attach the label to the container with shipping tape.

 While they work, talk about how they will use the jar to express gratitude each day.
 It can be for something big or something small.
 Give them time each day to meditate on something to be thankful for, something good in their world.
 Provide strips of paper for their thoughts (words or drawings) to put in the gratitude jar.